An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - Individuals respond differently to the same antibiotic, depending on their age, health, size, and other factors.

-- Patients can be allergic to certain antibiotics, thus requiring alternatives.
+- People can be allergic to certain antibiotics, thus requiring alternatives.

-- Patients may have strains of bacteria that are resistant to certain antibiotics.
+- People may have strains of bacteria that are resistant to certain antibiotics.

 Antibiotic Treatments for Community-Acquired Pneumonia